AlibabaCloudDocs/ots/intl.en-US/Compute-Analysis/Spark/SparkSQL/Overview.md

 * Use DataFrame

   This method requires programming knowledge.
-However, you can use this method to execute complex business logic, which is suitable for complex and flexible scenarios.
+However, you can combine this method with other features to execute complex business logic, which is suitable for complex and flexible scenarios.